openmobilityfoundation/curb-data-specification/curbs/README.md

 Defines individual assets located adjacent to a Curb Space or Curb Zone.
 Important notes about Curb Objects:

-  - Curb Objects can be located anywhere: within, beside, or overlapping with Curb Zones, Spaces, or othe Curb Objects
+  - Curb Objects can be located anywhere: within, beside, or overlapping with Curb Zones, Spaces, or other Curb Objects
   - Curb Objects must be related to either a Curb Space or Curb Zone
   - ...